Company Details

 Company Address

-The partnership between Bland and Charles Albert Long was dissolved in September 1858.
-William Russell Bland died on 23 September 1863, the premises were then occupied by Negretti & Zambra.
+The partnership between William Russell Bland and Charles Albert Long was dissolved in September 1858.
+Bland died in 1863, the premises were then occupied by Negretti & Zambra.
+Long was working for Negretti & Zambra in 1864.

 References: